Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear Equations with l2 Regularization: Experiments

 The experiments runs on a real-life qualitative bankruptcy data set.
-Qualitative bankruptcy data are often used for feature selection in bankruptcy prediction and to discover experts' decision rules on bankruptcy vs. non-bankruptcy given the qualitative attributes \citep{kim2003discovery, tsai2009feature,nagaraj2015predictive}.
-The data set used was collected to identify the qualitative risk factors associated with bankruptcy and is available for download from the UCI Machine Learning repository \citep{Dua:2017}.
-The data contains $n=250$ businesses and 7 variables (Table \ref{table:qbvariables}).
-Though the data set does not contain any identifiers, sensitive information (such as the bankruptcy evaluation or Credibility) many still be disclosed using the pseudo-identifiers left in the data (such as Industrial Risk or Competitiveness), or be used to be linked to other public data to trigger other types of information disclosure.
+The data were collected to help identify the qualitative risk factors associated with bankru\-ptcy and is downloadable from the UCI Machine Learning repository \cite{Dua:2017}.
+The data set contains $n=250$ businesses and 7 variables.
+Though the data set does not contain any identifiers, sensitive information (such as credibility or bankruptcy status) can still be disclosed using the pseudo-identifiers left in the data (such as industrial risk level or competitiveness level), or be used to be linked to other public data to trigger other types of information disclosure.
+The supplementary materials provides a listing of the attributes in the data.